Social media marketing: Influencer marketing

-Unplanned content is an 'in the moment' idea, "a spontaneous, tactical reaction."
-(Cramer, 2014, p.
-6).
+Unplanned content is an 'in the moment' idea, "a spontaneous, tactical reaction".
 The content could be trending and not have the time to take the planned content route.
 The unplanned content is posted sporadically and is not calendar/date/time arranged (Deshpande, 2014).
 Issues with unplanned content revolve around legal issues and whether the message being sent out represents the business/brand accordingly.
 If a company sends out a Tweet or Facebook message too hurriedly, the company may unintentionally use insensitive language or messaging that could alienate some consumers.

-For example, celebrity chef Paula Deen was criticized after she made a social media post commenting about HIV-AIDS and South Africa; her message was deemed to be offensive by many observers.
+For example, celebrity chef Paula Deen was criticized after she made a social media post commenting about HIV-AIDS and South Africa; her message was deemed offensive by many observers.
 The main difference between planned and unplanned is the time to approve the content.
 Unplanned content must still be approved by marketing managers, but in a much more rapid manner e.g. 1–2 hours or less.
 Sectors may miss errors because of being hurried.

-When using unplanned content Brito (2013) says, "be prepared to be reactive and respond to issues when they arise."
-Brito (2013) writes about having a, "crisis escalation plan", because, "It will happen".
-The plan involves breaking down the issue into topics and classifying the issue into groups.
-Colour coding the potential risk "identify and flag potential risks" also helps to organise an issue.
+When using unplanned content Brito (2013) says, "be prepared to be reactive and respond to issues when they arise".
+Brito writes about having a, "crisis escalation plan", because, "It will happen".
+The plan involves breaking down the issue into topics and classifying the issue into groups. "[I]dentify[ing] and flag[ging] potential risks" also helps to organise an issue.
 The problem can then be handled by the correct team and dissolved more effectively rather than any person at hand trying to solve the situation.

 Implications on traditional advertising

 Minimizing use

 Traditional advertising techniques include print and television advertising.
 The Internet has already overtaken television as the largest advertising market.

-Web sites often include the banner or pop-up ads.
-Social networking sites don't always have ads.
+Web sites often include banner or pop-up ads.
+Social networking sites do not always carry ads.
 In exchange, products have entire pages and are able to interact with users.
 Television commercials often end with a spokesperson asking viewers to check out the product website for more information.
-While briefly popular, print ads included QR codes on them.
-These QR codes can be scanned by cell phones and computers, sending viewers to the product website.
-Advertising is beginning to move viewers from the traditional outlets to the electronic ones.
+While briefly popular, print ads included QR codes which can be scanned by cell phones and computers, sending viewers to the product website.
+Advertising is beginning to move viewers from traditional outlets to electronic ones.

-While traditional media, like newspapers and television advertising, are largely overshadowed by the rise of social media marketing, there is still a place for traditional marketing.
-For example, with newspapers, readership over the years has shown a decline.
-However, readership with newspapers is still fiercely loyal to print-only media.
-51% of newspaper readers only read the newspaper in its print form, making well-placed ads valuable.